How NOT to Use Credit Cards: Couples Edition

 Both account holders are equally responsible for any debt incurred using the card.
 And joint account holders can't remove negative information from their credit report as authorized users can.
 Even after closing the account, negative items will remain on the credit reports of both joint account holders for seven years.

-Listen to Senior Director of Public Education and Advocacy for Experian Rod Griffin explain the differences between the two in more detail on our Modern Husbands podcast.
+Listen to Senior Director of Public Education and Advocacy for Experian Rod Griffin explain the differences between the two in more detail on our Modern Husbands Podcast.

 Here are three ways you destroy your credit score with a credit card:

-Maxing them out your credit card
+Maxing out your credit card

 Carrying high balances